HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 Take ```cpu01.maas``` for example, the interface ```ens3f0``` is connected to RDMA (fabric-rdma) network.
 (You can check the Interfaces section of a node).

-You can use ```ens3f0.cpu01.maas``` to access the IP assigned to the interface.
+You can use ```rdma0.cpu01.maas``` to access the IP assigned to the interface.

-*TODO: Will rename the interface name to a better name, such as rdma01, rdma02 later.*
+*UPDATE:* The RDMA interface has been renamed to rdma01 and rdma02 (except for storage nodes).

 The OFED driver is not installed by default.
 Please download the driver from [Mellanox](http://www.mellanox.com/page/products_dyn?product_family=26) and install it by yourself.